Single Sign-on Setup

 With Single Sign-On (SSO) a user can log into multiple apps with just one set of credentials.
 The user does not need to remember multiple passwords.
 Using SSO is not only more user friendly, but also more secure than using multiple passwords.

 The best-known on-premises SSO solution is Microsoft Active Directory Federation Services (ADFS) which is part of Microsoft Windows Server.
-Various third parties provide SSO cloud solutions, such as Microsoft Azure, Google Workspace, and Okta.
+Various third parties provide SSO cloud solutions, such as Microsoft Entra ID, Google Workspace, and Okta.
 These cloud solutions often provide other functionalities in addition to SSO.

 Pros and cons of per-app access